LetMyPeopleCode/freeCodeCamp_Front_End_Development_Libraries/p-25_+_5_Clock/README.md

 - Does the beep loop continuously until reset?
   - If so, does reset JUST stop the beep or does it stop everything?
 IE if you click it to stop the beep after a 25 minute session, does the break timer stop or keep going?
   - Should there be a disabled "end alarm" button that enables while sound is looping.
-Reset stops and rewinds everything, but "end alarm" just ends the alarm, allowing timers to continue.
+Reset stops and rewinds everything, but "end alarm" just ends the alarm, allowing timers to continue?
+  - **I chose to simply let it play, as per spec.
+Stopping/resetting the clock are the only ways to stop play.**
 - If you set custom times, why would "reset" clobber them back to defaults?
   - reset button returns paused or running clocks stops and returns to set values (and resets any beeps)
   - reset button if clocks are not running and are at "set" values sets to defaults
+  - **While I'd have preferred a separate reset button, I decided to follow spec as there was some logic in it, even if not my preferred logic.**

 ## THE NOTES

 - Audio elements with "loop" specified loop continuously, no loop count.
 For a loop count, subscribe to onended and implement own counter.
-- Audio element "rewind" method is load(), no explicit stop() but pause(),
+- Audio element "rewind" method is load(), no explicit stop() but pause().
+Both can generate a non-fatal exception if the asset has not completed loading.
+Came up in tests, but not in any live use and is invisible to the customer.